Jennifer Peedom

-Jennifer Peedom is a BAFTA-nominated Australian director.
+Jennifer Peedom is an Australian filmmaker.
+She as written, directed, and produced feature-length documentary films, including Sherpa (2015) and Mountain (2017), as well as a number of TV series.

+Early life and education

+Jennifer Peedom was born in Canberra, Australia.

+She graduated with a Bachelor of Business (Honours) from RMIT in Melbourne in 1997.

+Career

+Filmmaking

-Her documentary Solo (co-directed with David Michôd) won the 2009 Australian Film Institute Award for Best Documentary in Under One Hour.
+Peedom's feature documentary film Solo (co-directed with David Michôd) won the 2009 Australian Film Institute Award for Best Documentary in Under One Hour.
+It also won the Film Critics Circle of Australia Award and the Australian Directors' Guild award, as well as six major awards at international film festivals.

 Her film Sherpa, which was filmed during the 2014 Mount Everest avalanche, won the 2015 Grierson Award for Best Documentary at the BFI London Film Festival.
 It premiered internationally at the Telluride Film Festival and also screened at Toronto Film Festival and received a BAFTA nomination in 2016 for Best Documentary.